Andrew Riker: An Electric Car Pioneer Turns to Gas

 Andrew Riker made headlines in November 1901 when his battery-powered "Torpedo" racer hit 57.1 miles per hour in a race at Coney Island, New York.
 It was a world speed record for electric automobiles.
 Despite his success, Riker soon determined that the automobile's future lay with a different fuel.
 In 1902, he joined Locomobile and started designing gasoline-powered cars.

 The Vanderbilt Cup, held from 1904 to 1916, was America's first internationally prominent automobile race.
-William K. Vanderbilt II, a wealthy railroad heir, organized the competition over public roads on Long Island.
+William K. Vanderbilt, Jr., a wealthy railroad heir, organized the competition over public roads on Long Island.
 European cars dominated until 1908, when Connecticut-built Locomobile "Old 16" won.
 Long Island residents tired of the crowds and accidents, and the race relocated to Georgia, Wisconsin, and finally California.